 Our Volunteers are at the heart of the Coroner’s Court.

-Are you a caring, compassionate and sensitive person?
-Would you like to help support families and witnesses who may be experiencing a wide range of emotions and feelings when attending the Coroner’s Court?
-You can make a difference at the Coroners Court helping to support families around the UK when they need someone to talk to, and to explain the processes and procedures to them, during a sensitive and difficult time.
+Are you a caring and compassionate people person?
+Would you like to help support families and witnesses who may be experiencing a wide range of emotions and feelings when attending a Coroner’s Court?
+You can make a difference by helping to support families around the UK when they need someone to talk to, and to explain the processes and procedures to them, during a sensitive and difficult time.

 What do our volunteers think?